-[In case of iterative solver failure, it is recommended to specially report those variables for which the solver needs an initial guess, but which only have the default value of the start-attribute as defined in section 4.8, since the lack of appropriate initial guesses is a likely cause of the solver failure.]
+[In case of iterative solver failure, it is recommended to specially report those variables for which the solver needs an initial guess, but where the fallback value (see section 4.8) has been applied, since the lack of appropriate initial guesses is a likely cause of the solver failure.]

-If a parameter has a modifier for the start-attribute, does not have fixed = false, and neither has a binding equation nor is part of a record having a binding equation, the modifier for the start-attribute can be used to add a parameter binding equation assigning the parameter to that start value.
+If a parameter has a value for the start-attribute, does not have fixed = false, and neither has a binding equation nor is part of a record having a binding equation, the value for the start-attribute can be used to add a parameter binding equation assigning the parameter to that start value.
 In this case a diagnostic message is recommended in a simulation model.

-[This is used in libraries to give non-zero defaults so that users can quickly combine models and simulate without setting parameters; but still easily find the parameters that need to be set.]
+[This is used in libraries to give rudimentary defaults so that users can quickly combine models and simulate without setting parameters; but still easily find the parameters that should be set properly.]